 - Make sure the contractor is aware of any special requirements, particularly any facilities or plants that must be preserved and protected.

 Before any work using pesticides begins, do the following:

 - Review the specifications covering pesticide use.

 - Review the guidelines for pesticide use contained in Chapter C2, “Vegetation Control,” of the Caltrans Maintenance Manual.

 - Obtain and review a copy of the contractor’s recommendations for pesticide use, as submitted to the contractor by a licensed pest control adviser.
-For assistance, you may call the maintenance landscape specialist, who is an expert in this area.
-Ensure the recommended pesticides are limited to those specified in the special provisions.
+For assistance, you may call the Maintenance landscape specialist, who is an expert in this area.
+Verify that the recommended pesticides are limited to those specified in the special provisions.
 Any change in the specified pesticides must be made by a change order.

 - Some counties have environmentally sensitive areas where special requirements or prohibitions may apply.
 Consider any restrictions imposed by county agricultural commissioners.

-- Ensure the proposed application rates or other features will not cause damage to abutting properties or to existing plants that must remain.
+- Check that the proposed application rates or other features will not cause damage to abutting properties or to existing plants that must remain.
 Do not approve application of granular pesticides unless they are covered by mulch.
 Without mulch, these pesticides can be carried to other locations by runoff.

 - Upon completion of the necessary reviews, advise the contractor in writing that the pest control adviser’s recommendations have been authorized subject to the provisions of Sections 5-1.23, “Submittals,” and 20-1.01C, “Submittals,” of the Standard Specifications.

 Before any work with plants begins, do the following: